 The crowds thin out except for Easter.
 The island gets it tranquility back, and wildlife can be observed.
 The little penguins start nesting.
 Rain increases already around April, instead, less wind which causes a calm sea.
 Day temps in March and April are above 20°C and below in May.
 Nights are already cool around 10°C.

 Winter (June-August) Low Season

 Temps are pleasant for winter around 14°C at daytime and 7°C in the night.
 It frequently rains but on the other side clear and sunny days occur.
+It's the coldest and wettest time of the year.
 Echidnas may hibernate at this time of the year depending on the temps.
 In addition, those who are visiting KI to see wildlife, winter is the best choice.
 There is abundant food and the newborn kangaroos, koalas, and wallabies typically use this season to emerge from their mother's pouches.
 Whales can be spotted from the shore from May to September.
 Winter helps keep the sometimes-exorbitant prices of staying on the island much more manageable.
 Traveling in the off-peak season also leads to lower overall visitor numbers, which adds to the feeling of peace and solitude that can be had at any number of places on KI.

 Quick Facts When to Spot Wildlife in Their Natural Habitat

 - More active at dusk or they are nocturnal like the possums